aws/eks-distro/README.md

 ### 🚨🚨🚨 IMPORTANT INFORMATION ABOUT 1.19 SUPPORT 🚨🚨🚨

-EKS-D has discontinued support of Kubernetes 1.19.
-While there are no plans to removed EKS-D 1.19 images from the ECR, there will be no more updates to 1.19.
-**Due to the increased security risk this poses, it is HIGHLY recommended that users of 1.19 update to a supported version (1.20 - 1.22) as soon as possible.**
+EKS-D will be discontinuing support of Kubernetes v1.19 soon.
+While there are no plans to removed EKS-D 1.19 images from the ECR, there will be no more updates to 1.19 once support has stopped. **Due to the increased security risk this poses, it is HIGHLY recommended that users of 1.19 update to a supported version (1.20 - 1.23) as soon as possible.**

 ---